Electron correlations due to pair spin-orbit interaction in 2D electron systems: Concluding remarks

 \section{Concluding remarks}

-We studied electron correlations and collective modes in a 2D electron system with PSOI produced by the in-plane Coulomb electric fields of interacting electrons.
+We studied electron correlations and collective modes of the 2D electron system with strong PSOI produced by the in-plane Coulomb electric fields of interacting electrons, and come to the main conclusion that the PSOI leads to the formation of a specific strongly correlated state which becomes unstable with increasing the PSOI strength above a critical value.

 The peculiarity of this system is that the e-e interaction strength is described by two interaction parameters, $r_s$ and $\tilde{\alpha}/r_s$, related to the Coulomb interaction and the PSOI\@.
 They are characterized by the opposite dependence on the electron density.
 The attractive PSOI prevails over the Coulomb repulsion when the density is high enough.

 This gives rise to strong electron correlations on a certain spatial scale that manifest themselves as a sharp peak in the static structure factor at $q=q_c$.
-Moreover, as soon as $\tilde{\alpha}/r_s$ exceeds a critical value, a new mode with purely imaginary frequency appears in a band of wave vectors around $q_c$.
-In other words, the spatially uniform paramagnetic ground state becomes unstable with respect to the charge density fluctuations on the $q_c$ scale.
+Moreover, as soon as $\tilde{\alpha}/r_s$ exceeds a critical value, the dispersion equation defining the spectrum of the collective modes in the system features a new solution with purely imaginary frequency existing in a band of wave vectors around $q_c$.
+In other words, a spatially uniform paramagnetic ground state becomes unstable with respect to the charge density fluctuations on the $q_c$ scale.

 This altogether indicates a tendency for an electron state to form a striped structure of some sort on this spatial scale.
 Within the linear analysis undertaken in the present paper, it is impossible to predict a specific type of the electron state that would correspond to the true energy minimum.
-Instead of the perturbative RPA, the self-consistent approach, like the Hartree-Fock~\cite{PhysRevB.85.035116,PhysRevB.54.1853}, is necessary to attack this problem.
+Instead of the perturbative RPA, the self-consistent approach, like the Hartree-Fock approximation~\cite{PhysRevB.85.035116,PhysRevB.54.1853}, is necessary to attack this problem.

+The RPA, like any other perturbative approach, works well only for small values of the interaction parameter, which for the PSOI is $\tilde{\alpha}/r_s$.
+As can be seen from Fig.~\ref{rsfig}, at the instability threshold the PSOI interaction parameter is close to $1/2$.
+This is a reasonably good small parameter, so the RPA is justified for small $r_s$, when the Coulomb interaction is also small.

 The obtained results, of course, do not imply that a sufficiently dense 2D electron gas with arbitrarily small PSOI is always unstable towards the density fluctuations.
-For very large electron densities the considerations based on the one-band model and $k\cdot p$ approximation lose their validity.
+For very large electron density the considerations based on $k\cdot p$ approximation and the one-band model of SOI lose their validity when the Fermi energy is comparable to the gap energy from other Bloch bands involved in the formation of the PSOI Hamiltonian.
+Therefore the limiting value of $r_s$ is determined by the band structure of the specific material.

 On the other hand, large values of $\tilde{\alpha} \gtrsim 1$ are not attainable at least in classical semiconductors with $sp^3$ band hybridization, where the upper limit for the Rashba constant is of the order of $\tilde{\alpha} \approx \epsilon^{-2}$, with $\epsilon$ being the bulk dielectric constant~\footnote{We are grateful to Sergei Tarasenko for pointing this out (S.~Tarasenko, private communication)}.